AndresF-SanchezG/MyFirstApplication-IExternalCommand/README.md

      **return Result.Succeeded** Returns Result.Succeeded, indicating that the command executed successfully.
 Result is an enumeration in the Revit API that defines possible outcomes of executing an external command (Succeeded, Failed, Cancelled).

       ## STEP 5 - Transaction Modes

+     Transactions are Revit´s way of protecting the modifications that we can make within projects.
+Throught transactions, we can make canges to our Revit file and also revert them.
+     In Revit, transactions can be configured with different modes that affect how changes and model regeneration are managed.
+The two specific modes you mentioned are  'Transaction Manual' and 'Transaction Only,' have distinct purposes and behaviors.